tanishraj/interview_exercise/README.md

 # Parcel + React

 Welcome to Parcel React!
-This repository serves as a starter template for building React applications using Parcel bundler along with additional tooling for linting, formatting, testing, and development.
+This repository serves React applications using Parcel bundler along with additional tooling for linting, formatting, testing, and development.
 It includes features such as ESLint, Prettier, Jest, React Testing Library, SCSS support, and more.

 ## Table of Contents